nandorfn/nandorfn/readme.md

 # Hi there, I'm Firnando 👋

 I'm a passionate web developer who loves to write code in JavaScript.
-I enjoy working with modern web technologies such as ReactJS and NextJS.
+I enjoy working with modern web technologies such as <p style='color: blue'>ReactJS</p> and NextJS.
 I'm also a big fan of TailwindCSS and Bootstrap for creating beautiful and responsive user interfaces.

 ## 🧰 Technologies and Tools
 Here are some of the technologies and tools that I use: